jianghaochu/jianghaochu.github.io/content/turtle-first-day.md

 A red-eared turtle and other popular turtle species can usually grow up to 12 inches and will need a water tank of at least 40 gallons (36 3/16 x 18 1/4 x 16 15/16 inches) which may take up quite some space for people living in small apartments like me.

-Turtles need to be exposed to enough UVA and UVB every day to stimulate the growth of their bones and shells.
+Turtles need to be exposed to enough UVB every day to stimulate the growth of their bones and shells.
 A wild turtle would naturally get them by basking under the sun.
-However, an indoor turtle would need to have a dedicated light to generate UVA and UVB for them.
-In winter, it is usually better to have a heat light in addition to the UVA&UVB light in order to create the suitable basking temperature for the turtles.
+However, an indoor turtle would need to have a dedicated light to generate UVB for them.
+In winter, it is usually better to have a heat light in addition to the UVB light in order to create the suitable basking temperature for the turtles.

 Another essential is the water cleaner.
 It is used to keep the water clean and the turtle healthy.
 I would also recommend getting a pump or a water tank with a drain since it is necessary to change the water weekly.